Map location of Papoose (Wreck)

 Community notes to help plan your visit.

-A deep wreck dive on a largely intact tanker lying upside down in sand.
+Deep wreck dive on a largely intact tanker lying upside down in offshore sand; wreck penetration requires wreck certification and careful planning.

 Papoose (Wreck) Dive Conditions Planner